ZyntaaX/ZyntaaX/README.md

 <p>
   My name is Rasmus Svanberg, and I am currently working at ROL Ergo AB located in Jönköping, Sweden.

-  I studied Computer Science (Software Engineering and Mobile Platforms) at the School of Engineering at Jönköping University, where I graduated in June of 2021
+  I studied Computer Science (Software Engineering and Mobile Platforms) at the School of Engineering
+  <br>at Jönköping University, where I graduated in June of 2021

   🏠 Living in Nässjö, Sweden.<br>
   🐶 Got a small floofer called Zuko, and he's a Mittelspitz!<br>